top of page

 Although I have experimented with several no-till methods, I generally find it beneficial to turn over the dirt in my garden annually down to a depth of about 12-18 inches.
 This ensures that the ground is not too hard-packed so that roots can easily grow, and it also helps to mix nutrients evenly into the soil since certain areas may have been depleted by previous plantings.

 Overly sandy soil drains too quickly and the plants can dry out too much, whereas areas with a high clay content in the soil can have the opposite problem of draining very slowly and becoming very hard-packed (which makes it hard for roots to grow).
 Since the native soil in my garden area is very sandy and highly alkaline, we amend it each year to improve its nutrient-content and water retention.
 Compost and peat moss are both excellent additions to our garden soil.
-[In places where the native soil is acidic, peat moss would not be a good addition to garden soil (since it is highly acidic)].
+(In places where the native soil is acidic, peat moss would not be a good addition to garden soil because it is highly acidic.)

 Compost is my favorite soil amendment, as it adds many nutrients to the soil as well as humus (which helps with water retention).
 Compost can be expensive if purchased by-the-bag, but by having an active compost pile it can be produced at home with vegetable scraps and yard waste.
 Another good option to check into is whether or not there is compost available at the city landfill.
 In my area, we can get compost for free at the city landfill.
 At our house, we let our chickens do the work of composting for us.
 Using a method I learned about in The Small-Scale Poultry Flock, we have deep mulch in our chicken coop, which consists of leaves and other dried vegetation from around our property.
 The mulch combines with kitchen scraps and chicken manure to make compost.
 The chickens do most of the work of turning and mixing the compost.
 Because we live in the desert, we do need to water the mulch semi-regularly in the hot months to ensure that the compost is moist enough.
 With this deep mulch method, we are able to harvest 8-10 wheelbarrows full of beautiful compost to be used in our summer garden every year.